In a blistering exchange, Miftah Ismail schools Hammad Azhar

-In a blistering exchange that drew widespread attention, Miftah Ismail, a prominent figure from the Pakistan Muslim League-Nawaz (PML-N), delivered a sharp rebuke to Pakistan Tehreek-e-Insaf (PTI) leader Hammad Azhar, questioning his political integrity and intellectual honesty.
+ISLAMABAD - In a blistering exchange that drew widespread attention, Miftah Ismail, a prominent figure from the Pakistan Muslim League-Nawaz (PML-N), has delivered a sharp rebuke to Pakistan Tehreek-e-Insaf (PTI) leader Hammad Azhar, questioning his political integrity and intellectual honesty.

-Hammad Bhai somehow I expected a better tweet from you.
-Alhamdolillah, I trust you have competence and financial integrity; I also expected you to show intellectual honesty and moral courage.
-But you elected not to.
-You know neither I nor @SKhaqanAbbasi was guilty of any… https://t.co/jGC76AU9kn— Miftah Ismail (@MiftahIsmail) May 1, 2024
+In his remarks on ‘X’, Miftah Ismail criticized Hammad Azhar for lacking the moral courage to admit past political missteps and injustices perpetrated by his party, particularly against PML-N leaders like Shahid Khaqan Abbasi and himself.

 Ismail accused the PTI of exacerbating their current challenges by aligning too closely with the establishment and limiting the political space for other actors.
-He highlighted the misuse of power in cases like the ToshaKhana asset misdeclaration, suggesting that PTI's actions were tainted by corruption.
-PTI denies these allegations.
+He highlighted the misuse of power in cases like the Toshakhana asset misdeclaration, suggesting that PTI’s actions were tainted by corruption.
+PTI, however, denies these allegations.

 The exchange began with Hammad Azhar’s quote tweet on an earlier Miftah tweet.